CraryPrimitiveMan/awesome-with-star/awesome/egeerardyn_awesome-LaTeX.md

 - [A very minimal introduction to TikZ (PDF)](https://cremeronline.com/LaTeX/minimaltikz.pdf) - A short introductory document to the world of TikZ, written by Jacques Crémer.
 - [PetarV-/TikZ](https://github.com/PetarV-/TikZ) - A collection of publication-ready PGF/TikZ figures by Petar Veličković. :star:25

+### Source Code

+- [minted](https://www.ctan.org/pkg/minted) - The minted package uses [pygments](http://pygments.org/) to generate the listings.
+In this way, LaTeX is able to format more than 300 programming and markup languages and other text formats.

+### Typography

+- [microtype](https://ctan.org/pkg/microtype) - This package improves the appearance of your documents by enabling margin kerning and font expansion.

 ## Templates

 - [LaTeX templates](https://www.latextemplates.com) - Collection of templates for papers, posters, resumés, theses, books, presentations, … for LaTeX.